alanng10/Malaysia/Docue/a.md

 Diaga meaning is not tagged with the existence of specific govern.

-Diaga meaning is not tagged with the existence of specific area.

 Diaga meaning is not tagged with the existence of specific outer.

 Diaga word has spell.